microsoft/frontend-bootcamp/step1-04/demo/README.md

 ### Destructuring Props

-Writing `props.text` over and over in a function (or `this.props.text` in a class) can be quite tedius.
-Since this is all JavaScript you could create a new variable for this text using variable assignment.
+Writing `props.text` over and over in a function (or `this.props.text` in a class) can be quite tedious.
+Since this is all JavaScript, you could create a new variable for this text using variable assignment.

 ```jsx
 const App = props => {